 the Risk Waters meeting, as it was primarily for the financial community and no other meetings were taking place on that floor that morning.
 His wife, Christy Ferer, an author and former television reporter said “The last time someone talked to him, he was on the 106th floor.
 His secretary [from his office on the 67th floor] was talking to him by phone, and as he was talking the plane hit, and they both said `Holy cow!’ at the same time.
 The line went dead.
 Then [a co-worker] said she ran into someone who said he was on the 63rd floor, and that’s what gave me false hope.”
 “He never returned home”

-The final messages to the loved ones came in a variety of ways.
+The final messages to the loved ones came in a variety of ways from Windows on the World.
 Some came via email, others by Blackberry, some managed to use land lines or mobile phones.
 Some accounts have faxes and others have cherished voicemail’s.
 By all reports the mobile phone network survived right up until the last minute because the primary transmitter was on the roof, albeit severely impaired by the volume of calls being placed throughout downtown Manhattan.
-When the final messages were being delivered through the various means, those who were trapped had no chance of survival, they just didn’t know it, neither did we.
-We all assumed they had a fighting chance, a slim opportunity to survive, surely someone would survive.
+When the final messages were being delivered through the various means, those who were trapped had no chance of survival, they just didn’t know it, neither did anyone else.
+It was assumed that they had a fighting chance, a slim opportunity to survive, surely someone would survive the dreadful tragedy.

 Brian Clark, a World Trade Center survivor in the 1993 and 2001 incidents said in his book “Why couldn’t there have been just one survivor from the North Tower above the impact site? – With a parachute or something, I know it sounds absurd, just so we can say one person survived” He added “Perhaps that individual would have been vilified by grieving families, or maybe it would have brought hope of man’s ability to endure however hopeless the odds”, “To see him jumping out of the building and gliding down in bright colors framed with the beautiful blue sky amid the terrible turmoil of the scene would have raised the hearts of both the trapped and the grieving families alike”, “It’s not their son, but he would have carried the spirit of all of them” “If that had been me, I can’t imagine how I would have been able to turn my back on those left behind though”

 With hindsight, many opportunities to avoid being caught up in this terrible tragedy existed, but who was to know such a terrible thing could happen on such a beautiful day.
 It seems that the odds of the event occurring remained constant and that time was the only unknown factor.
 This adds weight to the probability argument that, given time, everything can happen to everyone, everywhere.
-It has forever changed the way Americans live their lives.
+This single event has forever changed the way Americans live their lives, unlike any other single event in modern US history, save for Pearl Harbor and D-Day.

 The tenants above the 91st floor of the North Tower at the World Trade Center were: